korfuri/intro_to_asymmetric_crypto/intro_to_crypto.md

 Both these ciphers are example of symmetric encryption algorithms: the sender and the receiver hold a *shared secret*.

+More complex examples of heavily used symmetric ciphers: AES, Blowfish, Twofish, ...

 ------------------------------------

 -> # Asymmetric cryptography <-